 False.
-Many states do not have telemental health law.
-Some states’ counseling boards such as Florida are piggybacking off their telemedicine/telehealth law to allow for out-of-state practice of psychotherapy.
+A number of states have telemental health law.
+Some states’ mental health boards are ‘piggybacking’ off their telemedicine/telehealth law to allow for out-of-state practice of psychotherapy.
 This process has required those states to first determine whether their telehealth laws can legally be extended to psychotherapy.
 In Georgia, provisions for counselor telemental health exist only in board rules.

 Interestingly, GA SB 118 was enacted/signed into law on 5/6/2019.
 The title of the law has been changed from “Georgia Telemedicine Act” to “Georgia Telehealth Act” and also addresses provisions for practice across state lines.

-Myth #4: Georgia’s Composite Board has reciprocity with some states.
+Myth #4: Georgia’s Composite Board has telemental health reciprocity with some states.

 No reciprocity.
 Georgia’s Composite Board has a process of endorsement for Licensed Professional Counselors and Marriage and Family Therapists.
 The endorsement application process includes evaluating whether the home state has substantially similar licensing requirements.

 Some states have reciprocal agreements, but there are very specific conditions written into those states’ reciprocity rules and they are written joint agreements.
 Georgia has no such arrangement with another state.
 Reciprocity, endorsement and portability are constantly evolving and I work hard to keep up with interstate practice of psychotherapy.

 Myth #5: If I follow HIPAA law, I am safely delivering telemental health to my patients.